 These half-moon-shaped dumplings will leave you spellbound.
 The rich filling combines minced pork, mushrooms, cabbage, and other elements.
 In addition, you will enjoy many different versions of the filling depending on the restaurant you choose.

-For example, chefs might swap out the pork for beef, thus resulting in a mouth-watering Japanese ground beef dish.
+For example, chefs might swap out pork for beef, hence resulting in a mouth-watering Japanese ground beef dish.
 Other unconventional fillings might also include lamb, seafood, or cheese.

 Until now, you may think gyoza is quite similar to regular dumplings.
 But the outer layer is what sets these potstickers apart from other dumplings.
 The chef will fry them on one side and steam them for about 2 to 3 minutes to bring out gyozas with a succulent filling and silky wrapping.